jedzej/tietopythontraining-basic/README.md

 ### Rules of Engagement

-1. For enrollment contact Marina (using Slack, of course),
+1. For enrollment contact Marina or Magda (using Slack, of course).
-1. We assume you want to learn.
-If you cheat, you cheat yourself,
 1. The schedule:
-    1. The course starts on February 13th 2018,
+    1. The course starts on February 13th 2018.
     1. Each week we will provide a final version of one lesson and a set of exercises.
-All future lessons are there, but are subject to change,
+All future lessons are already available, but may change yet.
-    1. You have two weeks since then to create a pull request with all the solutions,
+    1. You have two weeks since then to create a pull request with all the solutions.
     1. ...but it doesn't end there, we expect most of the learning to happen during review process.
-1. We highly recommend solving the exercise just after the lesson,
+1. We highly recommend solving the exercise just after reading the lesson.
 1. Don't hesitate to ask questions and don't take the reviews personally.
+1. We assume you want to learn.
+If you cheat, you cheat yourself.

 We hope you will have a lot of fun learning!